-There is no particular Sunnah regarding the recitation during salatat-e-tarawih.
-Some people of the early generations would pray with two hundred ayyahs or so and the people would be leaning on staffs due to the protracted standing during the namaz.
+There is no particular Sunnah regarding the recitation during salat-e-tarawih.
+Some people of the early generations would pray with two hundred ayahs or so.
+The people would be leaning on staff due to the protracted-standing during the namaz.
 They would not leave their prayers until shortly before dawn and some of them would rush their servants to prepare food for them fearing that dawn may break soon.
-They would recite al-Baqarah in eight rakat and if they would complete it in twelve rakat, they would consider their prayers to have been very short.
+They would recite al-Baqarah in eight Rakat and if they would complete it in twelve Rakat, they would consider their prayers to have been very short.

 Ibn Qudamah says: